Skip to content

 Built by Postindustria.
 We help teams build agentic production systems.

-Branching in forward()
+Branching and Loops in forward()

 from neograph import ForwardConstruct, Node, compile, run